soohyunkim/CPSC344-Introduction-to-HCI-methods/lecture4.md

             - slower access time with little decay
             - access: complicated operation that depends on recent past
             - causes for not remembering an item (forgetting)?
-                - 1. never stored (encoding failure), 2. gone from storage (storage failure), 3. can't get out of storage (retrieval failure)
+                - never stored (encoding failure)
+                - gone from storage (storage failure)
+                - can't get out of storage (retrieval failure)
                 - interferance model of forgetting: one item reduces the ability to retrieve another
                     - forward (proactive) interference (3)
                     - backward (retroactive interferance (3 & 2)